Sunilpal9401/Power-BI-SQL-Projects/Music_Store_Analysis/Readme.md

 ```
 ![image](https://github.com/user-attachments/assets/2535936e-8f92-4fde-bbed-f7042bd936f8)

 #### Which city has the best customers?
 We would like to throw a promotional Music Festival in the city we made the most money.
-Write a query that returns one city that has the highest sum of invoice totals.
-Return both the city name & sum of all invoice totals
+Write a query that returns one city that has the highest sum of invoice totals.Return both the city name & sum of all invoice totals
 ```sql
 SELECT SUM(total) AS invoice_total, billing_city
 FROM invoice